CQRS (command query responsibility segregation)

 CQRS and event sourcing

 In some cases, the event log can be "played backward" to undo large changes.
-Implementing event sourcing requires capturing the changes, along with building the software to replay those changes.
-Implemented carefully, the command handlers can write to a log creating the transaction log for event sourcing.
-Running each line in the log through a command handler actually implements event sourcing.
+Setting up event sourcing requires capturing the changes, along with building the software to replay those changes.
+Deployed carefully, the command handlers can write to a log, creating the transaction log for event sourcing.
+Running each line in the log through a command handler actually executes event sourcing.
 The two patterns have considerable overlap.
-The "command" in CQRS is essentially one way to create event sourcing.
+The command in CQRS is essentially one way to create event sourcing.

 What are some related patterns?

 CQRS aligns the work of developers to what happens in the organization when, for example, an order is created.
 This is compatible with the approaches of domain-driven design -- an explicit domain model -- event sourcing and the command pattern.
 The messages to perform the create, update and delete might be delivered by an enterprise service bus, while the general pattern for architecture is service-oriented architecture.